1.) Fishing hours will be from 7:00am to 3:30pm, August 19, 2023.

 24.)
 Big Fish Friday - Big Fish Friday (BFF) is not part of the payout structure or a requirement of the main event.
 Our tournament scales will be utilized for weighing of the fish for this portion of the event.
 Rules are provided separately for Big Fish Friday portion of the fishing.
 It is each participating team’s responsibility to know, understand and abide by the rules that apply for Big Fish Friday if they so choose to fish this portion.
 Please reference the Big Fish Friday information sheet provided.

 25.)
 Unsportsmanlike conduct of any kind will not be tolerated.
 Abuse, verbal or otherwise directed towards the tournament committee members, its volunteers or supporting staff, will result in immediate disqualification, NO Exceptions.

 26.)
 The intent of the rules is to promote good sportsmanship and good competition.
 Any infraction of the rules in the opinion of the tournament committee will result in disqualification.
 The tournament committee’s decision will be final for all matters pertaining to the interpretation of the rules.

 27.)
 Protest/Challenge Submittals - In the event a team wishes to enter a protest to formally challenge a competitor conflict, a formal document will be available for submittal.
 This form, in addition to a charge of $200 will be presented to Tournament Officials.
 Submittals must be made no later than 15 minutes after the weighing in of the last team on the day of the event.
 Should the challenge be awarded in favor to the protest submitting team, the $200 fee will be refunded to the challenging team.
 Should the challenge be invalid, the $200 fee will be forfeited.

 28.)
 The Innovative Outdoors Walleye Challenge maintains zero tolerance of cheating or misconduct within ANY tournament venue anywhere throughout the USA or Canada.
-The Innovative Outdoors Walleye Challenge will prohibit participation of any captain or team member(s) found/documented as cheating or misconduct within ANY tournament event.
+The Innovative Outdoors Walleye Challenge will prohibit participation of any captain or team member(s) documented as cheating or misconduct within ANY tournament event.
 Tournament officials will have the final decision.